tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Endure Elements

-**Casting Time/Duration**: 10 minutes**/**24 hours
+**Casting Time/Duration:** 10 minutes**/**24 hours

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of nonmagical weather.
+**Effect:** Designate up to five ritual participants, including yourself, who ignore penalties associated with extremes of nonmagical weather.

 An affected creature suffers no ill effects from ambient temperatures between –50 and 140 degrees Fahrenheit, and the creature's equipment is likewise protected from the ravages of these temperatures and of precipitation.

 #### Glib Limerick

-**Casting Time/Duration**: 1 minute**/**10 minutes
+**Casting Time/Duration:** 1 minute**/**10 minutes

-**Market/Component Cost**: 150 gp**/**30 gp, plus a focus worth 300 gp
+**Market/Component Cost:** 150 gp**/**30 gp, plus a focus worth 300 gp

-**Effect**: For the ritual's duration, whenever you make a Persuasion check to lie or tell a false truth, you can roll twice and use either result.
+**Effect:** For the ritual's duration, whenever you make a Persuasion check to lie or tell a false truth, you can roll twice and use either result.
 The ritual's effect automatically ends when you roll initiative.

 _Focus_: A musical instrument you play as part of performing the ritual.

 #### Hold Portal

-**Casting Time/Duration**: 1 action**/**10 minutes or until discharged
+**Casting Time/Duration:** 1 action**/**10 minutes or until discharged

-**Market/Component Cost**: 150 gp**/**1 recovery
+**Market/Component Cost:** 150 gp**/**1 recovery

-**Effect**: You magically hold shut one nonmagical door, gate, window, shutter, or similar device.
+**Effect:** You magically hold shut one nonmagical door, gate, window, shutter, or similar device.

-**Skill Check**: Your Arcana skill check sets the DC for the Athletics check or Thievery check needed to force the held portal open, which discharges the ritual.
+**Skill Check:** Your Arcana skill check sets the DC for the Athletics check or Thievery check needed to force the held portal open, which discharges the ritual.
 A creature using Arcana can instead make an Arcana skill check against the same DC to discharge the ritual.

 #### Last Sight Vision

-**Casting Time/Duration**: 10 minutes**/**2 or more rounds
+**Casting Time/Duration:** 10 minutes**/**2 or more rounds

-**Market/Component Cost**: 150 gp**/**30 gp
+**Market/Component Cost:** 150 gp**/**30 gp

-**Effect**: When you perform this ritual in the presence of a corpse or a skull, you witness an auditory and visual replay of the moments before the death of that creature, as seen from the creature's perspective.
+**Effect:** When you perform this ritual in the presence of a corpse or a skull, you witness an auditory and visual replay of the moments before the death of that creature, as seen from the creature's perspective.
 You cannot perform this ritual on headless corpses.
 Once you have performed this ritual, you must wait 24 hours before using it again on the same remains.

-**Skill Check**: Your Arcana or Religion check determines the length of time prior to the target's death that you experience.
+**Skill Check:** Your Arcana or Religion check determines the length of time prior to the target's death that you experience.

 | Arcana or Religion Check Result | Time Period |
 | ------------------------------- | ----------- |